 Results from an independent consumer testing panel of 65 men and women ages 18 to 407

-notice that their acne scars are less visible, and the redness reduced
+notice their acne scars are less visible, with reduced redness

-find their skin looks clearer and nearly 75% feel that their skin is smoother
+find their skin looks clearer and near 75% feel that their skin is smoother